Empatico Connects Global Students To Build Empathy Between Kids

 Lubetzky’s goal is to reach at least 1 million students by 2020.
 That means offering the service in other languages–a Spanish translation should roll out this April–and eventually overcoming language barriers through the addition of simultaneous translation, which Empatico has begun to explore.
 The service is also available to kids clubs and afterschool programs, which may boost participation in 2018.

 Ultimately, the hope is to reach kids at a time when they’re impressionable, so that they grow up to be warm, caring, and perspective-seeking thinkers.
 “I like to describe Empatico as essentially taking the best of humanity and the best of technology to help expand the boundaries of the way kids learn,” says Empatico executive director George Khalaf.
-“In a way, Empatico makes the world bigger by breaking down barriers between different kinds of people so we can learn form each other an in doing so become more kind and empathetic human beings.”
+“In a way, Empatico makes the world bigger by breaking down barriers between different kinds of people so we can learn from each other, and in doing so become more kind and empathetic human beings.”